UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Prepare your environment now!

    - Please log in to Rackham, Kebnekaise or other cluster that you are using

-     - Rackham: ``ssh <user>@rackham.uppmax.uu.se``
-     - Kebnekaise: ``<user>@kebnekaise.hpc2n.umu.se``
-     - Kebnekaise through ThinLinc, use: ``<user>@kebnekaise-tl.hpc2n.umu.se``

-   - Create a working directory where you can code along.
-We recommend creating it under the course project storage directory

-     - Example.
-If your username is bbrydsoe and you are at HPC2N, then we recommend you create this folder:

-         /proj/nobackup/snic2022-22-641/bbrydsoe/pythonHPC2N

-     - Example.
-If your username is mrspock and you are at UPPMAX, this we recommend you create this folder:

-         /proj/nobackup/snic2022-22-641/mrspock/pythonUPPMAX

 .. tabs::